clo3olb/chaostheory_task1/README.md

 ## list

-Adds data to the database.
+Lists all the data in the database as an array

 ### Request